bazelbuild/proposals/designs/2022-07-21-locating-runfiles-with-bzlmod.md

 ### Implementation details

-- Add a new internal `RunfilesLibraryUsersProvider` to track the `RepositoryName` and `RepositoryMapping` of transitive dependencies of a given target that directly depend on a runfiles library.
+- Add a new field to `RunfilesProvider` to track the `RepositoryName` and `RepositoryMapping` of transitive dependencies of a given target that directly depend on a runfiles library.
+  Alternatively, this information could be tracked by a new provider that is only added if needed.
+  The latter may perform better with respect to memory consumption as most targets in a build will not transitively depend on a runfiles library.
 - In [`RuleConfiguredTargetBuilder#build()`], collect the `RunfilesLibraryUsersProvider` of all non-implicit, non-tool dependencies and add the `RepositoryName` and `RepositoryMapping` of the current target if any such dependency advertises `RunfilesLibraryInfo`.
   This is very similar to the logic in [`InstrumentedFilesCollector#forwardAll`], which forwards information about source files instrumented for coverage without requiring every rule implementation to cooperate.
 - Pass the `RepositoryMapping`s to `RunfilesSupport` and let it register a new action that writes the repository mapping manifest for only those repositories that are actually contributing runfiles.